Zfashion/Zfashion/README.md

 - 🤔 &nbsp; Exploring new technologies and developing client tool software.
 - 🎓 &nbsp; Studying Computer Science and Engineering.
 - 💼 &nbsp; I’m currently working on Android Development projects.
-- 🌱 &nbsp; Learning more about Android Architectures and Frontend Developement.
+- 🌱 &nbsp; Learning more about Android Architectures and Frontend Developement.Also, I really enjoy attending tech related events.
 - ⚡ &nbsp; Pursuing Competitive Programming and Gaming as hobbies/side hustles.
+- 👯 &nbsp; I’m looking forward to collaborate on any Open Source project which I consider interesting or useful.
 ---
 ---
 ### 🛠 Technologies & Tools: